Things to Do in Chicago

 chicago observation deck.jpg

 The Adler Planetarium is one of the oldest planetariums in the United States.
 The planetarium offers shows and exhibits on a variety of topics, including astronomy, space science, and physics.
-Visitors can also take a tour of the solar system or view the night sky in the Sky Theater.
+Visitors can take a tour of the solar system or view the night sky in the Sky Theater.

 Navy Pier

 Navy Pier is a popular tourist destination in Chicago, and for good reason.
 The pier offers spectacular views of Lake Michigan and the city skyline, as well as a variety of shops, restaurants, and attractions.
-Visitors can ride the Ferris wheel, take a boat tour, or simply enjoy the sights and sounds of Navy Pier.
-The pier also hosts a fireworks show every Wednesday and Saturday night during the summer.
+Visitors can ride the Ferris wheel, take a boat tour, or simply enjoy the sights sounds of Navy Pier.
+The pier hosts a fireworks show every Wednesday and Saturday night during the summer.

 Lincoln Park Zoo

 Lincoln Park Zoo is one of the oldest zoos in the United States.
 The zoo is home to a variety of animals, including lions, tigers, gorillas, and pandas.
-Visitors can also see a variety of birds, reptiles, and amphibians.
-The zoo also has a children’s zoo, an aquarium, and a butterfly house.
+Visitors can see a variety of birds, reptiles, and amphibians.
+The zoo has a children’s zoo, an aquarium, and a butterfly house.

 The Art Institute of Chicago